 Courses (Spring/Summer) Credits

+HLTH 111

-HLTH 111 Indigenous Community Health 3.0
+Indigenous Community Health

+3.0

+HLTH 112

-HLTH 112 Holistic Health and Healing 3.0
+Holistic Health and Healing

+3.0

+IFS 119

-IFS 119 IHSCAP Circle & Elders Teachin g 2 1.0
+IHSCAP Circle & Elders Teaching 2

+1.0
-Students requiring English prerequisites for one

-of the destination programs in Academic Term 3

-will take a it least one (1) of:
+Students requiring English prerequisites\ for one of the destination programs in Academic Term 3 will take at least one (1) of:

-ENIOL OF 20 D ' ' F ' O ' '

-ENGL 092\\ Provincial English Composition 3.0 ENGL 094\\ Provincial English Literature 3.0 ENGL 096\\ Provincial Indigenous Literature 3.0
+ENGL 092\\Provincial English Composition3.0ENGL 094\\Provincial English Literature3.0ENGL 096\\Provincial Indigenous Literature3.0

-\Students who have completed their English prerequisites and who have an interest in reducing their course load for Semester 3 may choose to enrol in another elective of their choice.

-\\One of ENGL 094 or ENGL 096, combined with ENGL 092 is equivalent to Provincial English 12.
+\ Students who have completed their English prerequisites and who have an interest in reducing their course load for Semester 3 may choose to enrol in another elective of their choice. \\ One of ENGL 094 or ENGL 096, combined with ENGL 092 is equivalent to Provincial English 12.